robgraeber/named-router/README.md

 Named-Router
 =================
-Express 4 middleware for named routes
+Express 4 middleware for named routes.

 #####How to use